PEARSON RECRUITING AGENCY, LLC

 Note: In a loss on sale situation the credit does not need to be repaid.

-For more information on the guidelines of the credit and repayment view the IRS’ First-Time Homebuyer Credit Questions and Answers: Homes Purchased in 2009 or 2010 here.
-Always consult your tax advisor for individual circumstances.
+For more information on the guidelines of the credit and repayment view the IRS’ First-Time Home buyer Credit Questions and Answers: Homes Purchased in 2009 or 2010 here.
+Always consult your tax adviser for individual circumstances.